Hoyasumii/avengers-endgame/README.md

 [Scene cuts to Scott who survives the blast by shrinking.]

 RHODEY: Mayday, mayday!
 Does anybody copy?
-We're in t
+We're in th